hansa-lallu/CV/README.md

   - Liaising with doctors, specialists and insurance companies.
   - Musculoskeletal assessment, diagnosis, and treatment in a clinical environment.

-**June 2017 - November 2017**
+**Travel** (June 2017 - November 2017)
-- Travelling (United States of America, Mexico & Europe) whilst completing Post Graduate Diploma.
+- United States of America, Mexico & Europe.
+- Completing Post Graduate Diploma.
 - Relocating to London.

 **Advanced Rehab, Auckland, NZ** (January 2014 - May 2017)